Fundamentals of Physics A

-As a Salford physics graduate, you will have no shortage of exciting career options.
-Due to the analytical and problem-solving nature of physics, this degree opens a wide range of pathways.
+As a Salford physics graduate, you'll have no shortage of exciting career options ahead of you.
+Due to the analytical and problem-solving nature of physics, this degree can open up a wide range of pathways.

-Previous Salford physics graduates have found employment in a diverse range of sectors, including medical physics, defence, finance, research, education, engineering and the nuclear industry.
+Previous Salford physics graduates have found employment in a diverse range of sectors, including medical physics, defense, finance, research, education, engineering and the nuclear industry.